scarpe-team/space_shoes/README.md

 SpaceShoes operates in two ways.
 You can use it in a Ruby application and bundle that into a web site.
 Or you can use it via a Wasm module included from Javascript.

-JS-based installation is useful if you have a single Shoes file with no additional files included, or with only files you can reference via URL.
+JS-based installation is useful if you have a single Shoes file with no additional files included, or with only assets you can reference via URL.
 It's a great way to experiment with SpaceShoes without repeated build steps.

 You'll still need to create a Wasm module containing the SpaceShoes code and some default gems and so on.
+Eventually we'll have a prebuilt default for this accessible directly, but for now you'll have to build your own.

     $ space_shoes build-default